What We Do

 Can I hand-select my slabs?

 Yes, we highly recommend hand selection, particularly with movement materials.
 A fabricator can put material on hold on your behalf, but we strongly encourage you to come in to view the material and select the slab(s) personally.
+Please note: We only move slabs during the week.
+On Saturdays, you are more than welcome to browse the visible slabs, but we recommend visiting Monday – Friday to hand-select.

 In natural stone, what are the different finishes I’ll find?